 We prepare you for a successful career as a registered dietitian/nutritionist, encouraging you to assume a leadership role in your profession and society.

 Optimal food and nutrient intake play a critical role in disease prevention and health maintenance.
-The field of dietetics offers many opportunities related to foods and nutrition in health care, management, education, business and industry settings.
-Clinical dietetics positions are available in hospitals, clinics, health maintenance organizations, long-term care facilities, and private practice.
+The field of dietetics offers many opportunities related to foods and nutrition in health care, management, sports nutrition, schools, business, and industry settings.
+The majority of clinical dietetics positions are available in hospitals, clinics, health maintenance organizations, long-term care facilities, and private practice.
 Other opportunities include management of food or nutrition care services in health care facilities, schools or restaurants; public health nutrition; research and/or education in universities, medical centers, and government agencies.
 Job opportunities in dietetics are projected to increase.

 The dietetics major is a Didactic Program in Dietetics accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) for the Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 800-877-1600, ext.
 5400.